mattmakai/fullstackpython.com/content/posts/190626-dev-led-sales-startups.markdown

 <div class="row talk"><div class="c6">
 <img src="/img/190626-dev-led-sales/04-dev-events.jpg" width="100%" class="shot rnd outl" alt="Developers at a hackathon working on code.">
 </div><div class="c6"><p>
-Their dream is that developers go to tech events, like hackathons, conferences and meetups.
-They see a new
-<a href="/application-programming-interfaces.html">API</a> or technical
-product that looks interesting.
+Their dream is that software developers go to tech events, like hackathons, conferences and meetups.
+While at an event, developers see a new <a href="/application-programming-interfaces.html">API</a> or technical product that looks interesting.
 </p>
 </div></div>

 <div class="row talk"><div class="c6">
 <img src="/img/190626-dev-led-sales/05-code.jpg" width="100%" class="shot rnd outl" alt="Code in a text editor.">
 </div><div class="c6"><p>
-Immediately developers at the event implement the API in their own projects.
+Immediately those developers implement the API in their own projects.
 </p>
 </div></div>